Skip to content

 • Funding: Limited to personal savings and loans.

-To understand the simple process of registration, you can find more information on Sole Proprietorship Registration here.
+To understand the simple registration process, you can find more information on Sole Proprietorship Registration here.

 • Definition: A business owned by two or more partners who share profits and losses.